Giannis Vazos

 Giannis Vazos (Γιάννης Βάζος; 1914 – 6 November 1991) was a Greek international football player who played as a forward.

 Early life

-He was born into a relatively wealthy family due to his father, Zacharías, being a trader and ran a Butcher shop.
-However, during pregnancy, his mother, Stélla, contracted an illness that endangered the life of both her and young Giannis.
+He was born into a relatively wealthy family due to his father, Zacharias, being a trader and ran a Butcher shop.
+However, during pregnancy, his mother, Stella, contracted an illness that endangered the life of both her and young Giannis.
 During his birth, Giannis developed a Neurological disorder in his legs.
 This led to the slight, but obvious peculiarity whenever Giannis would run, with the fans believing that his “stronger” right foot was shorter than his left.
 Giannis was the middle of 7 siblings.
-The older ones being Evangelía, Georgia and Vasilis and the younger ones being Stélio, Chrístos, Katína.
+The older ones being Evangelia, Georgia and Vasilis and the younger ones being Stélio, Christos, Katina.

 During the events of the Greco-Turkish War, the Vazos family left on a chartered boat and then quickly settled permanently in Drapetsona.
 From the age of 11, Giannis worked in Zacharías’ new Butcher shop and at this time he came in first contact with football.